SURVEYING AND MEASURING GUIDE

 Has the site adequate access for the installers and the replacement products?

-Have the additional requirements of night vents, restrictors, special hardware been identified?
+Have the additional requirements of night vents, restrictors, and special hardware been identified?